Qepanna/goFlux/README.md

   the columns “quality.check”, “LM.diagnose” or “HM.diagnose” saying
   “Noisy measurement (SE rel.)”.
-- **Intercept**: If the initial gas concentration (*C<sub>0</sub>*) calculated for the flux estimates are more or less than 20% of the initial gas concentration at the start of the measurement, a warning is issued in the columns “quality.check”, “LM.diagnose” or “HM.diagnose” saying “Intercept out of bounds”.
-Alternatively, one can provide boundaries for the intercept, for example:
-  `intercept.lim = c(380, 420)` for a true *C<sub>0</sub>* of 400 ppm.
+- **Intercept**: If the initial gas concentration (*C<sub>0</sub>*) calculated for the flux estimates are more or less than 10% of the difference between *C<sub>0</sub>* and the final gas concentration at the end of the measurement (*C<sub>i</sub>*), a warning is issued in the columns “quality.check”, “LM.diagnose” or “HM.diagnose” saying “Intercept out of bounds”.
+Alternatively, one can provide boundaries for the intercept, for example: `intercept.lim = c(380, 420)` for a true *C<sub>0</sub>* of 400 ppm.
 - **Number of observations**: Minimum amount of observations accepted (`nb.obs`).
 With nowadays portable greenhouse gas analyzers, the frequency of measurement is usually one measurement per second.